UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 5. Run the deployment on Mumbai testnet
 6. Run the deployment on Polygon mainnet
 7. Connect to a financial product library

+### Is your desired price identifier and collateral type supported?

+Please check with the UMA team if your collateral and price identifiers have been approved for use on Polygon.
+There will be a subset of commomly used collaterals that will be available on Polygon at launch.

+To add a new price identifier or collateral currency to Mumbai testnet, please contact the UMA team in Discord.

 ## Clone the repo